ericproffitt/TopicModelsVB.jl/README.md

 * *counts* - A line of delimited positive integers, equal in length to the term line, corresponding to the number of times a particular term appears in a document.

-* readers

-A line of delimited positive integers corresponding to those users which have read the document.
+* *readers* - A line of delimited positive integers corresponding to those users which have read the document.

-* ratings

-A line of delimited positive integers, equal in length to the `readers` line, corresponding to the rating each reader gave the document.
+* *ratings* - A line of delimited positive integers, equal in length to the `readers` line, corresponding to the rating each reader gave the document.

-* stamp

-A numerical value in the range `[-inf, inf]` denoting the timestamp of the document.
+* *stamp* - A numerical value in the range `[-inf, inf]` denoting the timestamp of the document.

 An example of a single doc block from a docfile with all possible lines included: